 Kelly and Donna arrive at school together and notice the excessive kissing and hand-holding going on between Brenda and Dylan.
 Donna wonders aloud how long that relationship will last.
 (About five more episodes, I believe.)
 Kelly, who looks adorable in a white short-sleeved dress, feigns a lack of interest in the relationship and tells Donna she's not an astrologer and can't make any predictions.
 Donna unhelpfully points out that some people end up marrying their high school sweetheart, to which Kelly mutters, "I guess so."

-Brenda strides toward a tiny, young looking blonde girl dressed in very conservative clothes.
+Brenda strides toward a tiny blonde girl dressed in very conservative clothes.
 She asks her if her name is Susie, and the girl says yes.
-Brenda introduces herself and tells little Susie that she's there to answer any and all questions she may have about West Beverly.
-For now, the only question Susie has is where the bathroom is.
-Cut to the ladies room, where Brenda chatters about how when she was a sophomore she wanted to join the pep squad, but didn't because her A-list friends thought it was too lame.
-After a few minutes, Susie emerges from a bathroom stall in a different outfit: tight jeans, a black bra top, and an ugly vest with tassels.
+Brenda introduces herself and tells little Susie that she's there to answer any and all questions she may have about West Beverly - but for now, the only question Susie has is where the bathroom is.
+Cut to the ladies room, where Brenda chatters about how when she was a sophomore she wanted to join the pep squad, but didn't 'cause her A-list friends thought it was too lame.
+After a few minutes, Susie emerges from a bathroom stall in a completely different outfit: tight jeans, a black bra top, and an ugly vest with tassels.
 She's also wearing a ton of makeup and puffing on a cigarette.

 Brandon lets out a heavy sigh before entering The Blaze newsroom.
 Ahn-drea is already there, organizing assignments for everybody like the neurotic dullard she is.
-She informs Brandon that they'll be getting a new faculty adviser for the paper, because their regular one got knocked up out of wedlock.
-Brandon then breaks the news that he no longer has any desire to work on the paper, but Ahn-drea doesn't want him to quit and tells him to "forget it".
+She informs Brandon that they'll be getting a new faculty adviser for the paper, 'cause their regular one got knocked up out of wedlock.
+Brandon breaks the news that he no longer has any desire to work on the paper, but Ahn-drea doesn't like the sound of that and tells him to "forget it".
 He argues that he's been the sports editor for the past two years and it's gotten tiresome, so Ahn-drea counter-argues that since they're seniors now, they can really leave their mark on the stupid rag.
 Brandon then reveals his grand plan for his senior year, which is to cruise and not work very hard.
-Ahn-drea retorts that that's too bad because she needs him on staff and won't allow him to quit.
-Sigh.
-This is so exhausting.
+Ahn-drea retorts that that's too damn bad 'cause she needs him on staff and isn't allowing him to quit.
+Gaaa...this is so exhausting.
 A teacher quietly enters the newsroom as Brandon sarcastically asks Ahn-drea if she's going to force him to work on The Blaze by chaining him to the newsroom's computer.
-The teacher looks slightly amused by the mutual dysfunction of these two idiots...and when they notice him standing there, they immediately stop sniping at each other.
-The teacher is Mr. Meyers, the new faculty adviser, as well as the new English teacher.
+The teacher looks slightly amused by the mutual dysfunction of the two idiots...and when they notice him standing there, they immediately stop sniping at each other.
+The teacher is Mr. Meyers, the new faculty adviser and English teacher.
 Ahn-drea introduces herself and Brandon, and inappropriately blurts out that Brandon has the crazy idea that he's not going to write the paper's sports page this year.
 Mr. Meyers replies that if Brandon is half as good as Ahn-drea thinks he is, then he may have to twist his arm to stay.
-Ahn-drea looks over at Brandon with her trademark smug expression, which I always find so unbearably obnoxious.
+Ahn-drea looks over at Brandon with her trademark smug expression, which always makes me want to smack her.

 Spanish class.
 Kelly enters the classroom and is happy to see Dylan already seated at one of the desks.
 He motions for her to sit beside him, so she does.
-He tells her he tried to call her last night, but hung up when David answered the phone.
+He tells her he tried calling her last night, but hung up when David answered the phone.
 He tells her they need to talk, but is unable to elaborate further because Brenda suddenly enters the classroom.
 She's excited to finally be in the same class as her boyfriend and best friend.
-Kelly, on the other hand, looks irked and dismayed.
+Kelly, of course, looks irked and dismayed.

 Donna and David are eating outside together.
 Donna is gushing about how well she and her "buddy", Nikki, clicked.
 By carefully scripted coincidence, Nikki happens to walk by at that exact moment, so Donna calls her over and introduces her to David.
 Fortunately for David, Nikki plays it cool and shakes his hand as though the two have never met.

 The Blaze newsroom.
 Mr. Meyers kicks off the organizational meeting by handing out blank index cards to everyone.
-He's happy to see Brandon in attendance, and Brandon grumps, “Like I had a choice.”
+He's happy to see Brandon in attendance, and Brandon grumps, "Like I had a choice."
 Actually, you did have a choice and you clearly chose to show up.
 Mr. Meyers wants everyone to write down what they'd like to accomplish with the paper so he can ensure that no one gets too bored.
-He then tells everyone he read a few issues of The Blaze over lunch and thought the articles were readable, but that the paper could be a lot better.
-This remark gets Ahn-drea all prickly, and she asks him what specifically he didn't like.
+He then tells everyone that he read a few issues of The Blaze over lunch and thought the articles were readable, but that the paper could be a lot better.
+Haha!
+This remark causes Ahn-drea to get all prickly, and she asks him what specifically he didn't like.
 He tells her the layout could be better, there could be more graphics, and the editorial style could be more precise.
-Hee!
-Ahn-drea gets very defensive and starts rambling in her rambley way about how last fall most of the writers were new to The Blaze, but that by spring they hit their stride, and the paper went on to win some award, blah blah.
-Mr. Meyers gives her a withering look and says, “I'm well aware of your accomplishments.”
-And then calls her Anne-drea instead of the more uppity sounding Ahn-drea she favors.
-Naturally she snottily corrects his pronunciation.
+Haha!
+Ahn-drea gets defensive and starts rambling in her rambley way about how last fall most of the writers were new to The Blaze, but that by spring they hit their stride, and the paper went on to win some award, blah blah.
+Mr. Meyers gives her a withering look and says, "I'm well aware of your accomplishments" then calls her Anne-drea instead of the more uppity sounding Ahn-drea she favors...and naturally she snottily corrects his pronunciation.
 Mr. Meyers acknowledges that she's a first rate editor, but insists there's always room for improvement.
 Ahn-drea grudgingly agrees, but then continues to look pissed off and angst ridden.

 After the organizational meeting, Ahn-drea complains to Brandon about the bad vibes she's getting from Mr. Meyers.
-She gets the distinct feeling that he doesn't like her.
-She's definitely right on about that.
-Brandon insists that this can't possibly be true because Mr. Meyers complimented her editing skills.
-Brandon is so adorable and uncomplicated, isn't he?
-Ahn-drea says she feels like she's been saying the wrong thing to Meyers all day.
-Well, d'yuh.
+She gets the distinct feeling he doesn't like her, which...d'yuh.
+I'm sure she's right on about that.
+Brandon insists that this can't possibly be true because Mr. Meyers complimented her editing skills - but Ahn-drea says she feels like she's been saying the wrong thing to Meyers all day.
+That's because you have, idiot.
 That lunch conversation, for example, was entirely cringeworthy.
 She tells Brandon she's very eager to show Mr. Meyers how much passion she has for the school paper, so Brandon advises her to just chillax...and eventually the guy will figure out what a great journalist she is.

 West Beverly High.
 Steve is standing outside, flirting with some random girl, when Herbert calls him over.
 Steve looks annoyed by the intrusion and snaps at him to make it quick.
 Herbert asks him where the computer lab is, so Steve rattles off some directions...but when he turns around to resume flirting, the girl has disappeared.
 No doubt she was looking for an opportunity to escape.